sisilhowie99/bug-dodger/README.md

 # Bug Dodger game
 ---------------

-### project from learning Codecademy course on Phaserjs - physics
+### project from learning from Codecademy course on Phaserjs - physics

 The game implements the following:
 - create sprites